Integration of immigrants: Other states

-In Canada, immigration is the largest contributor to population growth.
-On average, immigrants have higher educational qualifications than the native population.
-The country has a selective immigration policy with a points system that favours qualified workers by taking personal skills, experience and age into account.
-In addition, there are targets for the number and origin of immigrants, similar to a quota system.
-New arrivals are offered integration assistance, which also includes language courses that can be completed in the country of origin.
-Since 2015, there have been no more occupational group-specific quotas for immigration, international qualifications are additionally checked, job offers and knowledge of English and French are given greater weight, and the number of immigrants is limited to 230,000 to 250,000 per year (as of 2016).
-Especially with regard to refugees, private individuals and initiatives in Canada are able to sponsor privately.
-The sponsors undertake to provide the refugee with the following support for one year: assistance in finding accommodation, financial support, social and emotional support, food and clothing.

 According to Stefan Luft, failed social and structural integration in France and the British Isles, combined with diverging values, has led to the emergence of parallel societies dominated by Islam and to a considerable potential for conflict, which has resulted in unrest that has flared up again and again for decades.
 It is therefore of central importance to achieve successful integration into the education system and the labour market and to decisively counter religious intolerance and hatred.

 Italy and the United Kingdom also have private refugee sponsorship programmes.